heyysudarshan/julie/readme.md

 ### For React projects

-If you're using React, you can install the library using the following command:
+If you're using `React`, you can install the library using the following command:

 ```shell
 npm i julie-react